devfsblock/OA-docs/docs/market/differentiators.md

 ## 5. Decentralized Storage Integration

-Our integration with BNB Greenfield for decentralized storage is a key technical differentiator.
+Our integration for decentralized storage is a key technical differentiator.

 ### True Data Ownership
 - **User Control**: Users retain full control over their data